 Her expression became so melancholy, Charlie wanted to hex himself.
 That must have been when she was attacked.

 Suddenly, he wanted to know how Nadia had survived and everything she had seen and done and learned about dragons.
-He was curious about dragons' blood, too.
+He was curious about dragon blood.
 Was it better for vampires—strigoi—than human blood?
 More potent?
-The blood could be used for oven cleaner; how did she drink it without damaging her skin?
+The blood could be used for oven cleaner.
+How did she drink it without damaging her skin?